DavidAdewale/DavidAdewale/README.md

 ## 📌 My recent projects

-- <a href='https://www.getdronic.com'>Dronic Smart Plugs</a> : I helped bring Dronic Smart Plugs' vision to life with a sleek logo, vibrant colors, and an easy-to-use online shop.
+- <a href='https://www.getdronic.com' target='_blank'>Dronic Smart Plugs</a> : I helped bring Dronic Smart Plugs' vision to life with a sleek logo, vibrant colors, and an easy-to-use online shop.
   <br/>
-- <a href='https://travelxpressng.netlify.app/'>TravelXpressNg</a> : I am currently working on the website for TravelXpressNg - a travel company in Nigeria.
+- <a href='https://travelxpressng.netlify.app/' target='_blank'>TravelXpressNg</a> : I am currently working on the website for TravelXpressNg - a travel company in Nigeria.

 <br/>
 <br/>